ding0t/scbc_pecan/docs/labs/pico_playlist_general_2.md

     ```
     * Looking over the source we get a good idea what it does.
 And looking at the `print()` syntax, it is python3
     * To exit nano use `CTRL + 'x'`
-1. Now we know th efile looks safe, Lets run the python
+1. Now we know the file looks safe, Lets run the python
     ```sh
     python3 ./ende.py
     ```